Athlon Counts down the best in the game's history

 • Earned 20 Ryder Cup points in 37 career matches

 10. Phil Mickelson

 Tagged from the beginning as the Next Nicklaus, Mickelson has always lived with massive expectations, some of them self-imposed, and Phil's failures are almost as celebrated as his many successes.
 But there have been plenty of successes — 42 PGA Tour wins (ninth all time) and five majors, including three Masters.
 He's also recorded a record six runner-up finishes in the U.S. Open, but that only adds to his everyman appeal.
-His jaw-dropping 66 in the final round of the 2013 British Open on baked, windswept Muirfield joins the ranks of the greatest rounds in major championship history and vaults Phil the Thrill into our top 10.
-His visit to Pinehurst No. 2 for the 2014 U.S. Open now makes that tournament one of the most eagerly anticipated in history as Phil goes for the career Grand Slam, which would be a remarkable achievement for a guy who suffered through countless crushing disappointments just to win his first.
+His jaw-dropping 66 in the final round of the 2013 British Open on baked, windswept Muirfield joins the ranks of the greatest rounds in major championship history and vaulted Phil the Thrill into our top 10.
+As long as he continues to play the U.S. Open, hope remains alive for a career Grand Slam, which would be a remarkable achievement for a guy who suffered through countless crushing disappointments just to win his first major.